swoehrl-mw/piggyback/README.md

 * A kubernetes cluster and your local kubectl context pointing to it (try `kubectl cluster-info` to verify)
 * The piggyback cli binary (download for your OS from the releases page)

-Then in a first terminal start the application you want to expose (we use a the included python http server for demonstration purposes):
+Then in a first terminal start the application you want to expose (we use the included python http server for demonstration purposes):

 ```bash
 python3 -m http.server 5000